Docs

 • Description (optional) — free-text notes.

 • Scopes — what this key is allowed to do.
 Pick only the scopes you need; defaults are minimal.
-See Scopes & permissions (coming soon) for the full catalogue.
+See Scopes & permissions for the full catalogue.
 For this quick-start, select read:projects and read:rfis.

 • Allowed projects (optional) — restrict the key to specific projects rather than the whole tenant.